1 / 2

 When you arrive at a village you will be greeted in the traditional Māori fashion of the hongi— a nose to nose and forehead to forehead greeting that as the Māoris say renders one no longer a stranger, but one of the “people of the land”.
 You’ll find that these lovely, hospitable people delight in sharing the stories of their past and the ways of their culture.
 Let them walk you through their history complete with pictures, carvings, and sacred houses.
 With many of our itineraries you will experience a Hangi feast which will include delectable food cooked by the method their ancestors passed down.
 Additionally the traditional dance of the Māori, the Haka, will be performed and you’ll hear the Waiata, the traditional song.
 These are powerful and treasured gifts that the Māori give freely and openly.
 Spending time with these people will be a reward in itself.

-Many westerners are at least a little familiar with the Haka dance as New Zealand’s national sports teams often perform it before a game (you can see their recent performance before facing off against the US men’s basketball team here).
+Many westerners are at least a little familiar with the Haka dance as New Zealand’s national sports teams often perform it before a game.
 The Haka is most notably an ancestral war cry and dance.
 Although the chest, leg, and arm pounding, stamping feet, and rhythmic shouts prove this dance to be once used to intimidate, a Haka is more often performed as a tradition to acknowledge great achievements, mark special events, or welcome distinguished guests.

 There is so much more to glean from the Māori culture than can be grasped from reading a blog.
 As is true for all the best things in life, you have to see it (and hear it and smell it and taste it) to truly appreciate it.
 There is a Māori saying that goes, “E hoa ma, ina te ora o te tangata” which translates, “My friends, this is the essence of life.”
 We think that sentiment fits a visit to a Māori village, and the big-hearted, beautiful people who live there, perfectly.
 We love New Zealand and we love the Māori people.
 We would be thrilled to help you plan a trip that will excite you, educate you, provide you with relaxation and pampering, and also let you into a world that so few people will ever see.
 How can you pass that up?